2016 Rate Change

 How do I go about paying the fee?

-The fastest and least time-consuming option is a Wire Transfer.
+The fastest and least time-consuming option is a wire transfer.
+This option is safe.
+PVSC will provide its General Account Number and ABA number, and will never ask for your personal banking information.
 Payment by check or money order is another option.
 Check or Money Order should be made payable to "Passaic Valley Sewerage Commission" or "PVSC," and should be submitted along with your completed application and checklist.
-Any check or money order will carry a 14 work-day clearance time.
-If you have satisfied all other application requirements but need a quicker turn-around, you should contact PVSC to initiate a wire transfer.
-It is VERY IMPORTANT to note the PROJECT NAME and/or FILE NUMBER (if applicable) on the check or wire transfer paperwork, or reference either in the check MEMO line.
+Any check or money order will carry a 14 calendar-day clearance time, whereas a wire transfer usually carries only a 1 business-day clearance.
+It is very important to write the Project Name and/or File Number (when available) on the check or wire transfer paperwork, or reference either in the check MEMO line.
 Doing so saves time and speeds the process.

-NOTE: Any checks returned for insufficient funds will carry with them an additional $25.00 fee and the newly assigned amount must be reconciled via Wire Transfer of funds, not with another check.
+NOTE: Any check returned for insufficient funds will carry with it an additional $25.00 fee and the newly assigned amount MUST then be reconciled via wire transfer of funds, not with another check.

 How long does it take to receive a letter to proceed?